SaurabhSinghRbz/Spotify2.0-Web-Music-Player/README.md

 ## Features of website :

 - On the landing page, you will be able to see top songs around the world and in the right part top artists and top albums as well.
-- You can search songs on the basis of different types of genres.
+- You can search songs based on different types of genres.
-- You can search any song.
+- You can search for any song.
 - You can play any song.
 - You can turn on the loop/repeat functionality.
-- You can turn on the suffle functionality.
+- You can turn on the shuffle functionality.
 - You can go to the next and previous song as well.
 - You can go fast-forward and fast-backward by clicking on respective buttons.
 - You can control the music volume as well.